openhab/openhab-docs/configuration/blockly/rules-blockly-items-things.md

 - value: any state value that is allowed for that item, eg. ON or OFF for a switch.
 - Clicking 'MyItem' displays a list of **Items** to pick one item from

-For the difference between *send command* and *post update* two check ["Manipulating States"](https://www.openhab.org/docs/configuration/rules-dsl.html#manipulating-item-states).
+For the difference between *send command* and *post update* see ["Manipulating States"](https://www.openhab.org/docs/configuration/rules-dsl.html#manipulating-item-states) and ["Event Bus Actions"](https://www.openhab.org/docs/configuration/actions.html#event-bus-actions).

 **Item-block examples**